Monica Huldt Eats A Strawberry While Posing In A Blue Crop Top & Black Panties

 The model appears to have no qualms about flaunting her fit figure in tiny outfits online.
 She rocks sexy lingerie, tiny tops, and scanty bathing suits in her photos on a regular basis.

-As previously reported by The Inquisitr, Monica recently piqued the attention of her followers when she posed in a sheer black crop top, red panties, and some red thigh-high fishnet stockings.
+As previously reported by The Inquisitr, Monica recently piqued the interest of her followers when she posed in a sheer black crop top, red panties, and a pair of red thigh-high fishnet stockings.
 That upload also proved to be popular.
 To date, the snap has reeled in more than 8,800 likes and over 150 comments.